CiscoDevNet/terraform-provider-intersight/USERGUIDE.md

     "10.10.10.12",
     "10.10.10.13"
   ]
-  profiles {
+  organization {
-    moid        = intersight_server_profile.server1.moid
+    moid   = "changeMe"
-    object_type = "server.Profile"
+    object_type = "organization.Organization"
   }
 }
 ```
 The first resource is for creation of `server profile`.
 It is named `server1`.
 This name will not be reflected anywhere
 in the Cisco Intersight.
 It is for reference among the .tf files.
-The NTP policy is attached to the server profile created
+The server profile is attached to the NTP policy created
-earlier.
-This is done by referencing to the `server1` profile in `profiles.moid`.
+later.
+This is done by referencing to the `ntp1` policy in `policy_bucket`.
 A resource can point or reference to
 another resource in the format `<resource>.<resource_name>.<property_name>` .

 ### Referencing Intersight MOs using data source